aclu-national/us-congress-districts/README.md

 [GeoJSON](http://geojson.org/), in the style of [Who's On First](https://whosonfirst.org/) records (pretty-printed, properties sorted alphabetically, with the geometry last).
-Note that records lack a Who's On First numeric ID, these records have not been imported into the Who's On First gazetteer (yet).
+Note that records lack a Who's On First numeric ID; these records have not been imported into the Who's On First gazetteer (yet), I am just using the WOF encoding style.

 ## File paths

-The directory structure and filename depend on the following:
+The directory structure and filename are constructed using the following:

 * 2-char state (e.g., `ca` for California, or `dc` for District of Columbia, from Python's [`us` package](https://pypi.python.org/pypi/us))